dehowell/codex-vitae/README.md

 The self is not sharply bounded by the skin: mind is embodied in its environment (See Andy Clark's _Supersizing the Mind_).
 When I speak to another human, we become a distributed cognitive network through the sensory connections (sight, sound, smell) between our nervous systems.

-In _I Am A Strange Loop_, Douglas Hofstadter propoposes that consciousness is our "simulation of self".
+In _I Am A Strange Loop_, Douglas Hofstadter proposes that consciousness is our "simulation of self".
 When I interact with other people, I am training their own simulations of me.
 When we interact, they react in response to both what I do and their own expectations of what I would do.
 We are co-created in the feedback loops of these interactions.
 With that in mind, what version of my consciousness do I want to distribute throughout the world: the angry moments, the unkind moments?
-Or the patient momements, the moments of grace?
+Or patience, playfulness, the extension of grace?

 Our actions and the way we speak bequeaths a way of seeing unto our children.

 Long-term satisfaction in life depends at least partly on **discovering what your values are** and trying to **live in conformity with those values**.
 But remember that there is no true, eternal, stable self.
-You and your values are path-dependent and dynamic -- so choose your paths well.
+You and your values are path-dependent and dynamic.
+Choose your path well.

 ## Activities & Their Ends